Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Lee Valley Park Farms opening times:

-Lee Valley Park Farms prices:
+Lee Valley Park Farms prices for 2021:

 Lee Valley Park Farms special offers or vouchers:

 There are special offers from time to time, such as grandparents get 20% off on Wednesdays.
 You can look for offers by visiting the ticket page.
 You can save 10% when you book online.
 There are also annual passes available for frequent visitors.

 There are various events through the year, including Easter activities, a Super Hero weekend and more.
 Find out more about these events by visiting the events page for Lee Valley Park Farms.
 You can stroke furry animals, meet critters and much more!

 Overall the trip to Lee Valley Park Farms was a fantastic one.
 Daisy had great fun, loved feeding all of the animals and learning more about them too.

 Being able to see cows being milked was one activity that Thomas & Daisy skipped because Daisy is allergic to dairy, but I enjoyed the super fresh milk that Thomas brought home!

 The on-site facilities are not bad either.
 They could do with having a few more toilets, and a slightly bigger baby-changing area but the soft play, picnic & play area and tractor rides more than made up for this.